ThreeMammals/Ocelot/docs/features/routing.rst

 Ocelot's primary functionality is to take incoming http requests and forward them on to a downstream service.
 Ocelot currently only supports this in the form of another http request (in the future this could be any transport mechanism).

-Ocelot's describes the routing of one request to another as a Route.
+Ocelot describes the routing of one request to another as a Route.
 In order to get anything working in Ocelot you need to set up a Route in the configuration.

 .. code-block:: json